 When your body doesn’t get the rest it needs, it’s more challenging to maintain a positive mood and overall health.
 People in Conroe with sleeping disorders tend to feel worn out, put on more weight than they used to carry, and may even suffer from depression.

 People with sleeping disorders typically complain of chronic headaches and migraines.
 The pain may be noticeable first thing in the morning (due to muscle tension) or later in the day because of how tired your body is.

-Dr. Saunders offers laser therapies that can help stop snoring and enlarge your airway at the back of your throat by reducing fatty or excess tissues.
+We offer laser therapies that can help stop snoring and enlarge your airway at the back of your throat by reducing fatty or excess tissues.
 We also work with sleep specialists in Houston to provide home-based studies to diagnose your condition without having to complete an overnight study at a strange clinic.